All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medication costs represent the largest expense component for both options.
 Brand-name Wegovy costs approximately $1,349 monthly without insurance, while Ozempic ranges from $935 to $1,000 monthly.
 Compounded semaglutide available through online platforms typically costs $200 to $400 monthly, representing significant savings for cash-pay patients.

 Insurance coverage patterns favor traditional endocrinologist care.
 Most insurance plans cover specialist visits when medically necessary, and many now cover GLP-1 medications for obesity when prescribed by qualified physicians.
-However, prior authorization requirements can delay treatment initiation by several weeks.
+But prior authorization requirements can delay treatment initiation by several weeks.

 Cost FactorOnline DoctorEndocrinologist (Insured)Endocrinologist (Uninsured)